Mix Preparation and File Delivery for Mastering

 Headroom

 I have no rigid requirement for a specific headroom number, but the mix should leave usable dynamic space below 0 dBFS on the master fader.
 Keeping peaks safely below digital zero gives the mastering engineer room to apply processing without causing inter-sample clipping.
-If you use a limiter for loudness in your mix, consider exporting versions both with and without it.
+If you use a limiter for loudness in your mix, please exporting versions both with and without it.

 Plugins